sleepingkingstudios/incunabulum/settings/wellspring/religion.md

 : Patron of protectors and honorable combat.
 She is followed by many fighters, monks, and paladins, who have a fierce rivalry with followers of the Conquerer.

   *Domains:* Order (TCE), War.

+The Horned Warden
+: Patron of nature, weather, and the cycle of seasons.
+Druids and rangers with a more religious bent often worship him, and hunters, farmers, and travelers give prayers and offerings.

+  *Domains:* Nature, Tempest.

 The Iron Knight
 : Patron of warriors and martial prowess.
 His followers are fighters, paladins, and warriors, as well as many craftsmen, especially those who work with iron.